Continuing the Principles in practice series, this blog looks at how we make research accessible and what that actually looks like in social research.

 We were tasked by the Scottish Government to provide evidence on the effectiveness and impact of Scotland’s Dementia Post Diagnostic Support (PDS) – including on those living with dementia and their care partners or unpaid carers – to help inform future practice development.

-As dementia can affect how people process and engage with information, we wanted to make sure that our approach was carefully considered:
+Dementia can affect how people process and engage with information, so we wanted to make sure it was easy for them to do this.

 Melanie Mackay, Research Manager at IFF: